maidsafe/temp_safe_network/README.md

 ```

 All the content of the `./to-upload/` local directory is now stored and published on the SAFE Network.
 Now, let's say we make the following changes to our local files within the `./to-upload/` folder:
-- We edit `./to-upload/another.md` and change it content to "Text file updated!"
+- We edit `./to-upload/another.md` and change its content
-- We create a new file at `./to-upload/new.md` with content "this is to be added"
+- We create a new file at `./to-upload/new.md`
 - And we remove the file `./to-upload/test.md`

 We can now sync up all the changes we just made, recursively, with the `FilesContainer` we previously created: